-Vendors may file a complaint against a WIC participant/proxy by calling the Customer Service Hotline or by contacting the Office of Vendor Management by mail or email.
-The Office of Vendor Management will refer the participant complaint to WIC Program Operations for follow up and resolution.
+Vendors may file a complaint against a WIC participant/proxy by calling the Customer Service Hotline or by contacting the Office of Vendor Management by mail.
+The Office of Vendor Management will refer the participant complaint to the Office of Program Integrity and Strategy for follow up and resolution.